Inntrøndelag

 Inntrøndelag or Inn-Trøndelag is a traditional district that encompasses the central part of Trøndelag county in Norway.
 It usually includes the area surrounding the inner part of the Trondheimsfjord.
-It is often used interchangeably with the name Innherred, but also includes the Stjørdalen valley.
+It is often used interchangeably with the name Innherred, but Inntrøndelag also includes the Stjørdalen valley.

-The Inntrøndelag district consists of the municipalities of Steinkjer, Verran, Inderøy, Verdal, Levanger, Frosta, Stjørdal, and Meråker.
+The Inntrøndelag district consists of the municipalities of Steinkjer, Inderøy, Verdal, Levanger, Frosta, Stjørdal, and Meråker.